schlafwandler/ghidra_SavePatch/readme.md

 ## Bugs/Limitations
 ### Relocations
 The `SavePatch.py` script currently ignores [relocations](https://docs.microsoft.com/en-us/windows/win32/debug/pe-format#the-reloc-section-image-only).
+Existing relocation entries are not modified, and no new relocation entries are added.

-This means that if a instruction that gets relocated is modified and written back, strange things might happen.
+This means that if a instruction that gets relocated is written back using this script, strange things might happen.
 Similar problems appear if you insert an instruction that needs to be relocated.

-For the most part this is a problem with access to global/static variables on 32 bit x86.
+For the most part this is a problem with access to global/static variables in x86_32 binaries.

-The only workaround is to avoid touching any instructions that are relocated.
+At the moment, the only workaround here is to avoid touching any instructions that are relocated.